DriveWealth/pql/README.md

 #### Minified JSON Output

-The `-minify` option for pqlquery will a best effort to clean up the JSON output and generate a more standardized document structure.
+The `-minify` option for pqlquery will make a best effort to clean up the JSON output and generate a more standardized document structure.

 ##### DynamoDB Default JSON